nesl/TSFM_Building/README.md

 Then put ```combined_thermostat_data.csv``` in the main folder.

 # TS-foundation-model Setup
+To reproduce the results, please first setup environments for each models:
 ## Chronos installation
  You can find it in [this repo](https://github.com/amazon-science/chronos-forecasting?tab=readme-ov-file)